ignatandrei/patterns/src/patternsSiteBook/book/Chapter003_Builder.md

 Read online at https://ignatandrei.github.io/patterns/docs/patterns/Builder

 <!-- id : 1 -->
-The intent of the Builder design pattern is to separate the construction of a complex object from its representation.    <br />
+The intent of the Builder design pattern is to separate the construction of a complex object from its representation.
 ## Purpose of .NET implementation

 You want to let the developer construct a SqlConnectionString.    <br />